 A construction bid is part of the process of submitting a proposal for a construction project.
-The construction bid shows potential customers that your organization is the right contractor for the job—meaning building and/or managing their building or structure.
+The construction bid shows potential customers that your organization is the right contractor for the job—meaning you’ll take on building and/or managing their building or structure.

-Construction bidding describes the process between a construction company and their customer, but it can also describe how subcontractors get work from the contractor once a job has been taken.
+Construction bidding describes the process of bid submission and approval between a construction company and its customer, but it can also describe how subcontractors get work from the contractor once a job has been taken.

 A construction bid lives or dies on accuracy.
 Using blueprints, construction plans and material quantity takeoffs, the bidder must estimate a realistic cost (including a profit margin) to make the job viable.